gbetorre/rischi/README.md

 <!-- TABLE OF CONTENTS -->

 # Risk Mapping Software
-The web application for <cite>corruption risk mapping</cite> is intended to help Entities, Public Administrations and investee companies to <strong>automatically quantify the corruption risk</strong> to which their organizational processes are exposed and direct them to implement appropriate countermeasures.
+The web application for <i>corruption risk mapping</i> is intended to help Entities, Public Administrations and investee companies to <strong>automatically quantify the corruption risk</strong> to which their organizational processes are exposed and direct them to implement appropriate countermeasures.

 [![Product Landing Page][product-landing2]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/landing2.0.png)
 <br>